j6a/gacd-proj/README.md

 				read.table() function.
 				This file contained text labels for the 6 activities that were part of the data collection process:
-				1 WALKING
+				- 1 WALKING
-				2 WALKING_UPSTAIRS
+				- 2 WALKING_UPSTAIRS
-				3 WALKING_DOWNSTAIRS
+				- 3 WALKING_DOWNSTAIRS
-				4 SITTING
+				- 4 SITTING
-				5 STANDING
+				- 5 STANDING
-				6 LAYING
+				- 6 LAYING

 **Line 95:**	Using the factor() function, the activity column (which contained the
-				numbers 1-6 corresponding to the activity) were replaced with a factor variable, with levels 1-6, and labels as per activity_labels.txt
+				numbers 1-6 corresponding to the activity) were cast to a factor variable, with levels 1-6, and labels as per "activity_labels.txt"

 ## Part 4 - Appropriately labels the data set with descriptive variable names.

-*NOTE:		This question left it quote open as to how to label the columns of the data.
+			NOTE: This question left it quote open as to how to label the columns of the data.
 			The definition of "descriptive" is very subjective!

 			To keep things simple, I have used the descriptions of the features given as a part of the supplied dataset in the file features.txt

-			*Please keep in mind when you mark this assignment that your definition of descriptive could well be different to mine :-)*
+			Please keep in mind when you mark this assignment that your definition of descriptive could well be different to mine :-)

 			I worked off the assumption that if the feature descriptions were good enough to be supplied with the dataset, then they are good enough to be used in my analysis.

-			More importantly, by using these descriptive names, I do not have to supply additional documentation descibing my new naming convention.*
+			More importantly, by using these descriptive names, I do not have to supply additional documentation descibing my new naming convention.

-**Line 103:** 	Read the features.txt file into a data frame "features" using the
+**Line 103:** 	Read the "features.txt" file into a data frame "features" using the
 				read.table() function.

 **Line 106:**	Using the dplyr slice function, the "features" data frame was modified to